-Each group must have a minimum of four group members speak during the class presentation.
-Students who are absent without documentation will receive a mark of "0" on the presentation portion of the feasibility study.
+All group members must speak during the class presentation.
+Students who are absent without documentation will receive a mark of 0 out of 5 for the presentation portion of the feasibility study.

 Students may not pay any person or tutorial service, workshop or other organization for assistance or advice in researching or writing the feasibility study report.